MicrosoftDocs/executable-docs/README.md

       ![Deploy to Azure Button on Live Exec Doc](https://github.com/user-attachments/assets/3bfc1df7-8e33-4f22-b070-c365a6c3e917)

         >**Note:** The ***Deploy to Azure*** button is a clickable button that allows users to deploy the architecture described in the Exec Doc directly to their Azure subscription.
 This button is added to the source doc published on Microsoft Learn or elsewhere.

+        >**Note:** The reason why we replace the '/' signs with '%2f' is because the '/' sign is a reserved character in URLs and needs to be encoded as '%2f' to be used in a URL.

 ## Current Exec Docs Experience